 I’m ashamed to admit it, but in my very earliest days, my optimization practices constituted getting the keyword on the page as many times as possible without ruining the visitor’s on-page experience.

-Spammers have always sought the lowest bar for entry (easiest way to achieve rankings) and brute forced attacked the hell out of it.
-Search engines were forced to raise the bar, which forced SEOs to raise the bar.
+Spammers have always sought the lowest bar for entry (easiest way to achieve rankings) and brute force attacked the hell out of it.
+This forced search engines to raise the bar, which then forced SEO practitioners to raise the bar.

 And for that, the search engines can thank us.